 I tested this recipe with both quick oats and old-fashioned/rolled oats.
 I preferred the texture of the quick oats, but the rolled oats worked as well.
-Honestly it comes down to personal preference!
+Honestly, it comes down to personal preference!
 If you like finer pieces of oats and a more cake-like texture, go with the quick oats.
-If you like a heartier oatmeal, go with the rolled oats.
+If you like heartier oatmeal, go with the rolled oats.

 If you only have rolled oats but want a quick-oat texture, pulse your oats in a food processor or blender a few times until they break up.

-This baked oatmeal is loaded with nutritious ingredients, and while I usually post not so healthy dessert recipes I love fueling my body with healthy breakfasts every morning.
+This baked oatmeal is loaded with nutritious ingredients, and while I usually post more indulgent dessert recipes I love fueling my body with healthy breakfasts every morning.

 Oats are a great source of important vitamins, minerals, fiber, and antioxidants.
 They also keep you fuller for longer, so you aren't starving an hour after eating them.
 Maple syrup is a great swap for regular sugar and it adds a delicious flavor to this dish.
 The eggs in this dish provide a little boost of protein and healthy fats, as does the almond milk!

 Yes!
 I would recommend using a 9x13 baking pan and adding 5-10 minutes to the total baking time.

 - oats- You can basically use any kind of oats in this recipe (except steel cut).
 All oats are good for you, so if you prefer quick oats over rolled, then go for it!

 - maple syrup- if maple syrup isn't your thing, you can try honey or agave in this recipe.
 I only tested the cream cheese icing with maple syrup.